 - Press “Rebuild Database”: From the next screen, scroll down and choose the “Rebuild Database” option.
 Click in and follow/confirm the on-screen confirmation.
 Once confirmed, the rebuilding process will be initiated and will successfully complete in 10 minutes to 1 hour, depending upon your hard drive.

 Following the guide above will help you terminate your corrupted data error in Borderlands 3.
-Rebuilding your data can be a hefty task, not that it’s hard but the factor that it can consume some time.
+Rebuilding your data can be a hefty task, not that it’s hard but factor that it can consume some time.
 Also, please note not to turn off your console while in the process of database rebuilding.
 This could corrupt the entire system.
 Try if the first two methods are working for you, move on if not.
-However, be patient with the rebuilding process, and you’ll sometime see a black screen, which is alright and nothing to panic.
+However, be patient with the rebuilding process, and you’ll sometimes see a black screen, which is alright and nothing to panic.